IsaacScript/isaacscript/docs/comments.md

 // This is how we do things here I don't know why It's just the way it is
 ```

 In order to prevent this from happening, the [`isaacscript/complete-sentences-line-line-comments`](rules/complete-sentences-line-comments.md) rule forces you to use complete sentences for any multi-line _leading line comment_.
-Once the _leading line comment_ use complete sentences, it gets auto-formatted to this:
+In the previous example, once we use complete sentences, it gets auto-formatted to this:

 ```ts
 // This is how we do things here.
 I don't know why.
 It's just the way it is.